 The site of Stockingford Colliery which was used during the Imperial period for mining coal.
 It was situated on Nuneaton Common.

 The site of a possible shrunken village dating to the Medieval period.
 The remains of several holloways are visible as earthworks.
 A Post Medieval house also existed on the site.
 It is located 400m south east of Fenny Compton.

-The site of a colliery where coal was mined.
-It was in use during the Imperial period and was situated 300m north of Birchmoor.
+The site of Ansley Hall Colliery which was in use from the Imperial period.
+It was situated 300m north west of Ansley Hall.